 Public Sector Energy Framework

-Energy Management is launching its unique, six-pronged Choice Energy Framework (CEF), to help reduce Public Sector energy expenditure.
+Energy Management has launched its unique, six-point Choice Energy Framework (CEF), to help reduce Public Sector energy expenditure.

 Involving up to six energy suppliers, the framework allows public sector bodies to access the best energy solutions.

 The six suppliers have been shortlisted on the basis of tariff competitiveness, billing accuracy, max/min volume threshold restrictions and terms and conditions.

 Fixed and flexible contracts will be offered by the suppliers with the length of the contract varying from 12 months to as long as four years.